 - What makes you feel full of energy?

 - Write about your biggest accomplishment.
 Why was it so important and how did you overcome obstacles.

 3. Gratitude Log

-Being more aware of the good things in your life is a tool you can use to bring positivity in your life.
-It can be very hard to see the good when you are suffering but working hard to find one thing every day you are grateful can really help you through dark moments.
+Being more aware of the good things in your life is a tool you can use to bring positivity to your life.
+It can be very hard to see the good when you are suffering but working hard to find one thing every day you are grateful for can really help you through dark moments.